lazyexpert/lazymd5/README.md

 # Options object:
 - data - required.
 Iterable || Object || String || Anything else(being casted to string)
 - salt - optional, but highly recommended
-- success - optional.
-Callback for success.
-Might be required if passed async functions
-- error - optional.
-Callback for error.
-Might be required if passed async functions

 ## Iterables
 Any objects that implement iterators (Arrays too).
 The return value of operating with iterables will be array of objects: